winterdouglas/aspnet-identity-mongo/README.md

 AspNet.Identity.Mongo
 =====================

-A mongodb provider for the new ASP.NET Identity framework.
+A mongodb provider for the ASP.NET Identity framework 3.

 ## Usage

+**WARNING** - This project is not fully functional yet.
+Integration tests are being updated to use xUnit.
+Not all functionality is guaranteed to work for now.
+Use at your own risk.

 This provider is based on default identity provider for Entity Framework